 (edit: as of today, that journey has already concluded, yet of course it was only the beginning of a larger journey. :-))

-I’ve once heard Gary Weber say, “Put all your chips on the table!” – by which he meant the spiritual path.
+I’ve once heard Gary Weber say, “Put all your chips on the table!” – by which he meant the spiritual path towards awakening.
 (That was at SAND EU 2013 in the Netherlands.
 I remember we talked after the conference, an hour or so before an unforgettable walk in the woods with a dear friend, which turned into my first ever psychedelic experience.)

 I’m betting on a pair of aces: (1) heal thy (not-)self, in order to (2) transcend it.
 In terms of Buddhist philosophy, that involves the realization of not-self (anatta) and emptiness (suñyata).
 My concerns are: do I have time for part 1, and do we have time for parts 1&2?
 And if so, what are the right ingredients?
 What’s their right balance, the right order?
 How do I integrate what I have learned and yet to learn, without getting sidetracked by ego, shadow, story, desire, …?